narenarjun/terraform-explored/hcl/README.md

 locals are like the variables in other programming like js and python.

 by convention all the local are declared on the top of the `.tf` file.

+### Count

+Count can be used a iterator in the terraform file.
+This will be useful in reducing code duplication.